 The Group conducts the quantitative assessment of market risk by using the Standard Formula as well as its own risk assessment.
-For investments in mutual funds, the Group uses the look-through approach when calculating market risk.
+For investment fund assets, the Group uses the look-through approach when calculating market risk.

 The following graph shows the Group's market risk in accordance with the Standard Formula.
-The share of each risk sub-module is expressed as a percentage of the total of all market risk sub-modules.
+The proportion of each risk sub-module is expressed as a percentage of the total of all market risk sub-modules.